samjyi95/wdi_assessments/project_assessments/project-2-retake.md

 - Make your home page really exciting
 - Add a default image in case the user doesn't provide one
 - Implement flash messages for form/data entry errors
+- Add a DELETE or PUT route for animals

 ## Turn-in

 Put your heroku link into slack.
+Send this slack message to your whole instructional team including whoever is administering the exam.
 This is all you need to do.
 After you are done with the test you are welcome to leave the room or sit quietly while others finish up.

 ## Advice

-Styling, for the most part is a bonus for this assessment.
+Styling, for the most part (unless listed as a requirement) is a bonus for this assessment.
 This thing does not need to be beautiful.
 Worry about functionality first and foremost.
 Priority one is that your routes work properly.
 Priority two is that your database works properly.
 Priority three is deployment.
 Get as far as you can within the allotted time frame.